-- USM Anywhere deploymentsEntire process involved in installation, configuration, startup, and testing of hardware and software in a specific environment.: Consists of users who have voluntarily agreed to anonymously share information about external traffic into their network with AlienVault.
+- USM Anywhere deploymentsEntire process involved in installation, configuration, startup, and testing of hardware and software in a specific environment.: Consists of users who have voluntarily agreed to anonymously share information about external traffic into their network with AT&T Cybersecurity.

-Note: AlienVault ensures that none of the data shared with OTX can be traced to the contributor or their USM Anywhere deployment.
+Note: AT&T Cybersecurity ensures that none of the data shared with OTX can be traced to the contributor or their USM Anywhere deployment.

 Who Has Access to IP Reputation?